mdiluz/linux-video-2019/README.md

 * Short square video for easy sharing on Twitter/Insta or gif/WebM form 1080x1080, max 60 seconds, audio not required

 ### Video License
-The video will be released under a [CC](https://creativecommons.org/licenses/) license, the exact form yet to be decided.
+The videos will be released under a [CC](https://creativecommons.org/licenses/) license, the exact form yet to be decided.

 ### Production
 The video will be produced entirely with Open Source video and audio software e.g. ffmpeg, kdenlive and audacity.
 It'll be made up of a combination of personally recorded clips and those submitted from anyone who's willing to help.